Character Identities Between Affine and Virasoro Vertex Operator Algebra Modules: Integral Case p=1

-It would be interesting to work out both conjectures in general, which we leave to future work.
-Moreover, one should explain the precise relation to the character identities in \autoref{cor:charid} and \autoref{cor:lowestcharid}, which stem from the vector-space isomorphisms $\varphi^{\pm}$ in \eqref{eq:phiplus} and\eqref{eq:phiminus} on the level of Verma modules.
+It would be interesting to investigate this phenomenon further, which we leave to future work.
+Moreover, one should explain the precise relation to the character identities in \autoref{cor:charid} and \autoref{cor:lowestcharid}, which stem from the vector-space isomorphisms $\varphi^{\pm}$ in \eqref{eq:phiplus} and \eqref{eq:phiminus} on the level of Verma modules.

 We finish this section with some remarks on the role of the conductor~$N$ and the prime~$p$ in the Hecke operator $T_p$; see \cite{Gan03,HHW20,DLS22} for details.
 First recall that the central charge of $L_{-2+q}(\sl_2)$ is